Samra steals show with gold as Indian shooters dominate | Sports-Games

 - China

-Young star Sift Kaur Samra stole the show with a gold medal in the women's 25m rifle 3 position event as Indian shooters set the range ablaze by securing as many as seven medals at the Asian Games here on Wednesday.
+The young Sift Kaur Samra stole the show with a gold medal in the women's 50m rifle 3 position event as Indian shooters set the range ablaze by securing as many as six medals at the Asian Games here on Wednesday.

-In the same event, Ashi Chouksey, who was in contention for a silver, settled for bronze with a score of 451.9, while Esha Singh claimed silver in the women's 25m pistol event with a total of 34.

 On her way to silver, Esha upstaged her senior Manu Bhaker who finished a disappointing fifth after topping the qualification.

-Samra produced some excellent shooting to claim the yellow mettle with a world and games record score of 469.6.
-She also became the first Indian shooter to win gold in rifle 3 position.
-Earlier, the triumvirate of Bhaker, Esha and Rhythm Sangwan fired in tandem to shoot the gold medal in the women's 25m pistol team event, as Indian shooters dominated proceedings at the Hangzhou Shooting Range Hall.
+Samra produced some excellent shooting to claim the yellow metal with a world and games record score of 469.6.

-In the day's last shooting final, Anant Jeet Singh Naruka claimed the silver medal in men's skeet event, adding to the team gold he won alongside Angad Vir Singh Bajwa and Gurjoat Khangura.
-Naruka finished his last round with 10/10 to end his event with an impressive 58/60 but it was still not good enough for gold as Kuwait's Abdullah Alrashidi equalled the world record with a perfect 60/60 to finish on top of the podium.

-Nasser Al-Attiya of Qatar bagged the bronze with 46.
-Manu, Esha and Rhythm totalled 1759 to finish on top of the podium and help the country clinch its fourth gold medal in the ongoing sporting extravaganza.
-This was the second gold medal for India in shooting in these Games.

 Meanwhile, the Indian team of Angad Vir Singh Bajwa, Gurjoat Khangura and Anant Jeet Singh Naruka bagged the team bronze medal in the men's skeet event.